You are here

 If You See Infringement

-If you see unauthorized origami work being sold or offered for download, the Origami Artists and Creators Group has a number of activities in support of artists' rights and provides a contact link for questions and/or reports of infringement.
+If you see unauthorized origami work being sold or offered for download, the Origami Authors and Creators Group has a number of activities in support of artists' rights and provides a contact link for questions and/or reports of infringement.

 Further background information on copyright in the US may be found on the official copyright page of the U.S. Copyright Office.
 Copyright laws vary from country to country, so check your local laws.